Bulgarian mafia: Organized crime groups and activities

 In 2020, the Italian police, together with the Bulgarian police, dismantled a Bulgarian gang that operated mainly in the Italian region of Tuscany, but also in Bulgaria.
 The gang was specialized in theft, and was found responsible for more than 40 thefts in the time period between September 2018 and April 2020.
 According to the investigations the gang was a well-structured and organized criminal group.
 Still, according to the Italian police, the Bulgarian mafia is among the most dangerous foreign criminal groups operating in Italy, and it was reported that they would be cooperating with the 'Ndrangheta.

 Drug trafficking organizations run by Bulgarian nationals have been investigated in across US, especially in Los Angeles and Tampa.
 These groups deal with the import of cocaine and multi-thousand doses of ecstasy into the United States.
-Most members of these were imprisoned in the U.S. There, Bulgarian nationals are identified for falsification of IDs, organized bank fraud, drug trafficking, mortgage fraud, pimping, money laundering, extortion, arms dealing, loan sharking, pornography credit card fraud and alien smuggling.
+Most members of these were imprisoned in the U.S. There, Bulgarian nationals are identified for falsification of IDs, organized bank fraud, drug trafficking, mortgage fraud, pimping, money laundering, extortion, arms dealing, loan sharking, pornography, credit card fraud and alien smuggling.

+In 2022, Credit Suisse and a former employee stood trial in Switzerland's first criminal case against a major bank, accused of enabling a Bulgarian cocaine trafficking group to launder around CHF146 million ($158 million) between 2004 and 2008.
+Prosecutors alleged that the group, led by former wrestler Evelin Banev, used suitcase cash deposits and other methods to move money through the bank.
+A former banker testified that she alerted her managers to press reports linking Banev to two murders, but the concerns were dismissed.
+An internal email from 2005 revealed the bank chose to continue the relationship, citing lack of confirmation in the media reports.
+Both the banker and Credit Suisse denied wrongdoing, claiming the funds were linked to legitimate businesses.
+The court found Credit Suisse failed to prevent the Bulgarian crime group from profiting from drug trafficking and fined the bank £1.7 million, ordering an additional £15 million payment to the government.